-Due to the power of home-court advantage in basketball, the value on a road team that loses game one isn’t as apparent until Game 3, as road teams that lose Game 1 win Game 2 only 31.5% of the time.
+Due to the much stronger home-court advantage in basketball, the value on a road team that loses Game 1 is not as apparent until Game 3, as road teams that lose the series opener bounce back to win the next game roughly a third of the time.

-If the road team wins Game 1, the favorite is a very strong bet to bounce back, as historically they have won 76% of the time in that circumstance.
+However, if the road team wins Game 1, typically in an upset as an underdog, the home favorite is a very strong bet to rebound, historically winning around 75 percent of the time in that scenario.

-When the higher-seeded team leads the series 2-0 and must go on the road, this is a great spot to bet the lower-seeded team that is now playing at home.
-No team has ever come back from down 3-0 in a series in NBA history, so the desperation that sets in for the team down 0-2 is a huge boost.
-Despite losing the first two games, the lower-seeded team wins outright more than 62% of the time.
+Because no team has ever come back from a 3-0 series deficit in NBA history, the desperation that sets in for the team down 2-0 is a huge boost.
+Despite losing the first two games, the lower-seeded team wins outright in Game 3 more than 60 percent of the time.

 NHL Zig-Zag Theory

-In the NHL, if the home team wins Game 1, the lower-seeded road game will win Game 2 nearly 35% of the time.
-Considering that Game 2 will feature a higher-seeded team at home coming off a win, the public is sure to love the favorite at home to win again, which often provides great value on an upset that happens more than 33% of the time.
-In the 2009-10 opening round, all eight winners of Game 1 lost Game 2, making a very strong case for the Zig-Zag theory.
+Considering that Game 2 will feature a higher-seeded team at home coming off a win, the public is sure to love betting the favorite at home to win again, which often provides great value on an upset that happens roughly once in every three games.

-There is no greater motivator in sports than the fear of elimination.
-As desperation sets in, playoff teams take their game to the next level, making the team coming off of a loss a great bet in both the NBA and NHL.
+With hockey and basketball, like in all sports, there is no greater motivator than the fear of elimination.
+As desperation sets in, playoff teams often take their performance to the next level, making the team coming off a loss a great bet in both the NBA and NHL.